Updated: Mar 2

 Leading continuous improvement of the process

-Determine KPIs, measure process improvements (Velocity, Quality, etc.).
+Determine KPIs to measure process improvements (Velocity, Quality, etc.).

 Continually search for new ways to improve the process.